Iowa State vs. DePaul College Basketball Predictions & Picks - December 1

 - Pick OU: Over (136.5)

 Iowa State has compiled a 4-3-0 record against the spread this season, while DePaul is 1-4-0.
-The Cyclones have a 4-3-0 record hitting the over, while games involving the Blue Demons have a record of 2-3-0 when it comes to hitting the over.
-The two teams combine to score 150.6 points per game, 14.1 more points than this matchup's total.
+A total of four out of the Cyclones' games this season have gone over the point total, and two of the Blue Demons' games have gone over.
+The teams average 150.6 points per game, 14.1 more points than this matchup's total.

 Sportsbook Promo Codes